dlr-gtlab/gtlab-core/docs/modules/logging.rst

 In some rare cases, this is not enough.
 For example, when e.g. known warning should be silenced in a specific situations.

-In this case, the warning can be made mode verbose via
+In this case, the warning can be made more verbose via

 .. code-block:: cpp